 A more viable strategy for securing compensation is to target third-party entities for their negligence related to the abuse.
 Institutions like schools, youth organizations, churches, and gyms are common examples.
 These entities can be found liable in child sexual abuse cases if it can be demonstrated that their negligence facilitated or failed to prevent the abuse.
 Additionally, they may be held responsible if they have attempted to conceal any incidents of abuse.

-Keep in mind the legal obligations of these schools, churches, and detention centers have: they are required to maintain safe environments and exercise due diligence in preventing sexual abuse.
+Keep in mind the legal obligations of these schools, churches, and detention centers: they are required to maintain safe environments and exercise due diligence in preventing sexual abuse.
 Failure to act on prior warnings or to address inappropriate behavior by staff—child sex abusers are rarely subtle in these environments—can lead to liability for negligence.
 This approach not only seeks compensation but also drives institutional change, ensuring safer environments for children and vulnerable individuals.

 Statute of Limitations in Arizona Sex Abuse Lawsuits